NeuroJSON/jnifti/JNIfTI_specification.md

 Summary
 ----------

-In summary, this specification defines a pair of new file formats - text and binary JNIfTI formats - to efficiently store and exchange neuroimaging scans, the associated metadata and auxiliary measurements.
-Any previously generated NIFTI-1/2 file can be 100% mapped to a JNIfTI document without losing any information.
-However, JNIfTI greatly expands the flexibility of NIFTI-1/2 format and removes their inherent limitations, allowing the storage of multiple datasets, data compression, flexible data grouping and user-defined metadata fields.
+In summary, this specification defines a pair of new file formats - the text and binary JNIfTI formats - to efficiently store and exchange neuroimaging scans, along with associated metadata and auxiliary measurements.
+Any previously generated NIFTI-1/2 file can be fully mapped to a JNIfTI document without losing any information.
+However, JNIfTI greatly expands upon the flexibility of the NIFTI-1/2 formats by removing a few key, inherent limitations, thereby allowing storage of multiple datasets, data compression, flexible data grouping, and user-defined metadata fields.

-By using JSON/BJData compatible JData constructs, JNIfTI provides a highly portable, versatile and extensible framework to store a large variety of neuroanatomical and functional image data.
-Both text and binary formats are readable with self-explanatory keywords.
-The broad availability of JSON and BJData parsers, along with the simple underlying syntax, allows one to easily share, parse and process such data files without imposing extensive programming overhead.
-The flexible data organization and referencing mechanisms offered by the underlying JData specification make it possible to record and share large scale complex neuroimaging datasets among researchers, clinicians and data scientists.
+By using JSON-/BJData-compatible JData constructs, JNIfTI provides a highly portable, versatile, and extensible framework to store a large variety of neuroanatomical and functional imaging data.
+These constructs also confer user-readability in both text and binary formats through self-explanatory keywords.
+The widespread availability of JSON and BJData parsers provides the groundwork for easily sharing, processing, and processing JNIfTI data files without imposing an extensive programming overhead.
+The underlying JData specification offers greater flexibility in data organization and referencing mechanisms, which, in conjunction with a simple and highly readable human syntax, enables JNIfTI to record and share large-scale, complex neuroimaging datasets among researchers, clinicians, and data scientists alike.